 By default the WordPress Comment Form is very plain and it often needs a touch of customisation.
 On the latest theme I am working on I wanted a few changes to the comment form.
 To do this I needed to change the arguments passed to the comments form along with a few lines of styling.Continue reading “Customising a WordPress Comment Form”

 Personally I feel that the masonry blog layout is a bit over-used these days but for a portfolio or photography site it serves a definite purpose.
-A masonry layout is a nice way of overcoming the different size images, e.g. portrait and landscape.Continue reading “Masonry Blog Layout”
+A masonry layout is a nice way of overcoming the problems caused by the different size images, e.g. portrait and landscape.Continue reading “Masonry Blog Layout”